Unified Regularization of 2D Singular Integrals for Axisymmetric Galerkin BEM in Eddy-Current Evaluation: Numerical Validation of Axisymmetric Galerkin BEM

 \subsection{A coil placed near a C96400 copper alloy spherical shell}

 The third validation examines a spherical shell fabricated from C96400 copper alloy \cite{Luo2023}, with the coil positioned either external or internal to the shell.
-This geometry provides a more stringent test of the numerical framework, as the curved boundary demands accurate integration over non-planar segments and introduces global coupling among disjoint regions.
+This geometry provides a more stringent test of the numerical framework, as the curved boundary demands accurate integration over curved segments and introduces global coupling among disjoint regions.
 Coil specifications are given in Table~\ref{tab:coil_common}, while shell dimensions and material properties appear in Table~\ref{tab:caseC_sphere}.
 The configuration is illustrated schematically in Figure~\ref{fig:geom-sphere}.

 All singular kernels are evaluated using the algorithm detailed in \textsection 3, ensuring numerical accuracy for every element interaction.
-Impedance variations are computed at two axial coil positions, and the normalized components $\Delta R/X_0$ and $\Delta X/X_0$, obtained via Auld's formula, are compared with high-fidelity FEM.
+Impedance variations are computed at two axial coil positions, and the normalized components $\Delta R/X_0$ and $\Delta X/X_0$, obtained via Auld's formula, are compared with FEM reference solutions (settings detailed in Table~\ref{tab:fem_reference_settings}).
 Figure~\ref{fig:CaseC_sweep} presents the frequency-dependent response; close agreement between boundary-element predictions and reference solutions is observed throughout the parameter range investigated.
-This consistency confirms the method's ability to treat curved geometries with high accuracy.

 Table~\ref{tab:caseC_errors_timing} summarizes the relative errors and average CPU time per frequency point for both the $\mathrm{P}_1$ (linear) and $\mathrm{P}_2$ (quadratic isoparametric) Galerkin BEM formulations applied to the spherical shell.
-The mesh parameter $n_s$ specifies the boundary discretization.
+The mesh parameter $n_s$ denotes the number of boundary elements on each semicircular meridional arc; the total number of boundary elements is therefore $2n_s$.
 Relative errors for the $\mathrm{P}_1$ formulation are defined as